nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to or involving fluorescence, indicative of FPNPs' primary functional characteristic.

-### Expanded Definition and Usage\nFluorescent polymeric nanoparticles are pivotal in modern scientific research and application, offering advanced capabilities for real-time monitoring and detection in complex systems.
+### Expanded Definition and Usage:
+Fluorescent polymeric nanoparticles are pivotal in modern scientific research and application, offering advanced capabilities for real-time monitoring and detection in complex systems.
 Their enhanced brightness, stability, and customizable surface properties make them particularly valuable in tracking biomolecules in living organisms, identifying disease markers, and conducting environmental assessments.
 The ability to tune their optical properties and functionalize their surfaces allows for specific targeting and reduced nonspecific binding, significantly increasing the accuracy and effectiveness of diagnostic and therapeutic techniques.